 To get the ball rolling, Sarah and I have donated $500 to preemptively “match” the first donations by readers.
 We are confident you all will help us come through and hit our donation target.
 Our sincere hope is that we can raise many thousands of dollars beyond that.

-UPDATE: With your help and support, we quickly blew past the original goal.
-We are humbled and heartened by your generous support for this great cause.
-Your donations thus far will fund 90,000 meals for those in need.
-With the scale of these layoffs and the unemployment numbers in Central Florida, even more help is still urgently needed in our community.
-As such, we’ve set a new goal of $30,000.
-Please keep giving! 🙂
+We are incredibly humbled and heartened by all of your support: DTB readers proving yet again that you are all the best!
+Your donations thus far will fund over 250,000 meals for those in need.
+That’s wonderful and we couldn’t be prouder of everyone who has contributed, but with the scale of these layoffs and the unemployment numbers in Central Florida, even more help is still urgently needed in our community.

 Whether you live here in Central Florida or not, this is your community too as a Walt Disney World fan.
 The painful reality is that many people who only six months ago were helping make all of our vacations magical are now in need of help themselves.